-MR. EDITOR:-When the lively individual who has something to de with the flying artillery of Spiritualism in the East, has touched off the balance of his little squibs, aimed at organization, perhaps his standard bearers may find time and space to seriously discuss a very important subject.
-Until then it will be in order for Jo Cose-selfthen it will be in order for Jo Cose-self-characterized, by implication, the "gay sportsman" of the spiritual field, (Easy-going Jester about great principles and important interests)-to continue his pleasant business for his own and our amusement.
+Mr. Editor:-When the lively individual who has something to do with the flying artillery of Spiritualism in the East, has touched off the balance of his little squibs, aimed at organization, perhaps his standard bearers may find time and space to seriously discuss a very important subject.
+Until then it will be in order for Jo Cose-selfcharacterized, by implication, the "gay sportsman" of the spiritual field, (Easy-going jester about great principles and important interests)-to continue his pleasant business for his own and our amusement.

 But it may be observed that such gay sportsmen as this Merry-Andrew, are apt to be rather heartless in the indulgence of their passion.
-Perhaps, after all, this is rather apparent than real; and yet they saldom pause to reflect that.-
+Perhaps, after all, this is rather apparent than real; and yet they selder that their passion to redeat that dom pause to reflect that,

-"Of all the griefs that harrass the distressed, Sure the most bitter is a scornful jest."
+Of all the griefs that harrass the distressed.
+Sure the most bitter is a scornful jest."